hypervel/hypervel.org/docs/docs/validation.md

 #### Customizing the Validation Attributes

-Many of Laravel Hyperf's built-in validation rule error messages contain an `:attribute` placeholder.
+Many of Hypervel's built-in validation rule error messages contain an `:attribute` placeholder.
 If you would like the `:attribute` placeholder of your validation message to be replaced with a custom attribute name, you may specify the custom names by overriding the `attributes` method.
 This method should return an array of attribute / name pairs:

 ```php
 /**